yakubuhisham31-max/TrendBurst/replit.md

 ## System Architecture

 ### Frontend
-The frontend uses React 18, TypeScript, Wouter for routing, TanStack Query for state management, Shadcn/ui (Radix UI) for components, and Tailwind CSS for styling.
+The frontend utilizes React 18, TypeScript, Wouter for routing, TanStack Query for state management, Shadcn/ui (Radix UI) for components, and Tailwind CSS for styling.
 It features a custom color palette with full light/dark mode support, Inter font, and a mobile-first responsive design.
 Key patterns include component-based architecture, custom hooks, React Hook Form with Zod validation, and path aliases.
 It includes a notification system, an Instagram-like two-step upload flow, optimized video playback, and theme persistence via localStorage.
+Dark mode is implemented using `darkMode: ["class"]` in Tailwind CSS, applying system preferences and preventing flash of unstyled content.

 ### Backend
 The backend is built with Node.js and Express.js, using Drizzle ORM for PostgreSQL (via Neon serverless).
 Vite handles frontend builds, esbuild for backend bundling, and tsx for TypeScript development.
 It provides a RESTful API with request/response logging, JSON parsing, and error handling.
 Cloudflare R2 is used for object storage.
 Authentication is self-contained with bcrypt hashing and PostgreSQL session storage.